Itineraries 2day

 04 Musashibō (武蔵坊)

-Musashibo is a chain restaurant in Hiroshima City that sells “shiru-nashi tantanmen,” or Dandan noodles without soup.
+Musashibo is a chain restaurant in Hiroshima City that sells “shiru-nashi tantanmen,” or Dandan noodles without broth.
 Originally a Chinese recipe, Dandan noodles became a hit in Japan, and countless restaurants toiled to perfect their own twist on the Sichuan classic.
-Hiroshima’s variant has amassed its fair share of fame with its lack of soup and abundance of piquant spices, and the Musashibo branches are never far from any shopping center downtown.
+Hiroshima’s variant has amassed its fair share of fame with its lack of broth and abundance of piquant spices, and the Musashibo branches are never far from any shopping center downtown.

 Address